-Complaints against school staff (except the headteacher) should be made in the first instance, to Mr Payne, Headteacher, via the school office.
+Complaints against school staff (except the headteacher) should be made in the first instance, to Mr Aaron McDonagh (the headteacher) via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to Mr Bowers (the Chair of Governors), via the school office.
+Complaints that involve or are about the headteacher should be addressed to Mr Milton Bowers (the Chair of Governors), via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs McRoy (the Clerk to the Governing Body) via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs Tracy McRoy (the Clerk to the Governing Body) via the school office.
 Please mark them as Private and Confidential.